Shaun Draughn: Kansas City Chiefs

 On October 5, 2011, Draughn was signed to the practice squad of the Kansas City Chiefs.

-After being on the practice squad for 13 weeks, he was promoted to the active 53-man roster and was placed third on the running back depth chart on December 31, 2011, after Jackie Battle was placed on the injured reserve due to a foot injury sustained in the Chief's Christmas-day loss to the Oakland Raiders.
+After being on the practice squad for 13 weeks, he was promoted to the active 53-man roster and was placed third on the running back depth chart on December 31, 2011, after Jackie Battle was placed on the injured reserve due to a foot injury sustained in the Chiefs' Christmas Day loss to the Oakland Raiders.
 Draughn played against the Denver Broncos in the season finale as a special teamer.

-Before the 2012 season started, Draughn was listed third string.
-During the final seconds of the season opener against the Atlanta Falcons, Draughn scored his first career touchdown while Kansas City lost 24-40.
+Before the 2012 season started, Draughn was listed as the third-string running back.
+During the final seconds of the season opener against the Atlanta Falcons, Draughn scored his first career touchdown as the Chiefs lost 24–40.
 He scored another touchdown on a six-yard carry during the Week 9 game against the San Diego Chargers.
-Draughn finished the season with 59 carries, 233 yards, and 2 rushing touchdowns.
+Draughn finished the 2012 season with 59 carries for 233 yards and two touchdowns.

 Baltimore Ravens

-While Draughn was again listed as the third of four running backs on the Kansas City Chiefs depth chart, the Chiefs released him before 53-man roster cuts in August.
+While Draughn was again listed as the third of four running backs on the Chiefs' depth chart, he was released before 53-man roster cuts in August.
 Draughn was then signed by the Baltimore Ravens on September 11, 2013.
-Draughn saw limited action with the Ravens appearing in only three games.
-On October 10, 2013 Draughn was released.
-In the 3 games he was active he recorded only 2 yards from 4 attempts.
+He saw limited action with the Ravens appearing in only three games.
+On October 10, 2013, Draughn was released.
+In the three games he was active, Draughn recorded only 2 yards from 4 attempts.

 Indianapolis Colts

-The Colts announced on December 17, 2013, that they had placed linebacker Pat Angerer on season-ending injured reserve and had signed Draughn.
-On December 21, 2013, Draughn was waived by the Colts.
+On December 17, 2013, the Indianapolis Colts announced they had placed linebacker Pat Angerer on season-ending injured reserve and had signed Draughn.
+Four days later, Draughn was waived by the Colts.